Roxy Ephemeris

 What is Roxy Ephemeris?

 Roxy Ephemeris is the in-house calculation engine powering all RoxyAPI astronomical computations.
-It is verified against NASA JPL Horizons (jpl.nasa.gov) with sub-arcminute accuracy.
+It is verified against NASA JPL Horizons (jpl.nasa.gov) with arcsecond-level accuracy.
 No AGPL restrictions.
 No copyleft licensing.
 No obligation to open-source your application.

 Does RoxyAPI use Swiss Ephemeris?